Fonij80/fonij-notes/README.md

-# 🚀 Fonij Dev Notes
+# 📝 Fonij Dev Notes

-**Foroozan Iraji's developer cheatsheets**
+I'm used to writing everything down, so whenever I learn a new technology, I take notes to clear my thoughts.
-_Whatever technology I learn → instant notes & copy-ready snippets_
+And this is my **Dev writings**:

 <div align="center">